 In this structure, subjective experience is bound to and constrained by social law or normativity.
 Therefore, personal decisions overly reference social conventions, rules and expectations.
-Since one believes that there is a clear response path to life's questions, the person who inhabits the overly normative structure experiences guilt, anxiety and concerns about doing the right thing.
+Since one believes that there is a clear response path to life's questions, the type of suffering usually associated with this the overly normative structure is undue guilt, anxiety and concerns about doing the right thing.

 The non-conventional experience is birthed from a person's attempt to anchor himself or herself within a structure that has little to no reference to what most others call "normativity" or "conventionality."
 Contrary to popular belief, this so-called non-conformity is not choiceful.
 While the person is aware of guiding social constraints and laws — often acutely so — these conventions are experienced as arbitrary and often times self-serving.
 Therefore, non-normative individuals experience their existence within society as precarious as they struggle to constantly create some place of refuge within this uncertainty.

 "Technically," I'm supposed to be at work today.
 But, I've worked overtime lately so I'll call in sick.
 After all, I deserve it.